PostgreSQL (10)

 postgresqltuner

 Perl script to analyze a database.
-Do not have experience with this.
 Has some insights like the shared buffer hit rate, index analysis, configuration advice, and extension recommendations.

 https://github.com/jfcoz/postgresqltuner